jpreynat/node-micro-analytics/docs/test.md

 }
 ```

-Then simply run the tests :
+Then, simply run the tests:

 {% tabs %}
 {% tab title="node" %}